Why does calf pain happen ?

 The first thing the podiatrist will do is check that the diagnosis is correct.
 There is another disorder called intermittent claudication that can be confused with this.
 If you have a history of heart disease or artery problems, ask your doctor for that sheet also or come to see us directly.

 The podiatrist will tell you to do these exercises and check that they are being done correctly.
-A pad for shoes will often be provided to you.
+A heel raise for shoes will often be provided to you and strapping may be applied.
 These are the things that will get you feeling better quickly.
+In cases where calf pain has been present for some time Extracorporeal Shock Wave Therapy may be utilised.

 Most importantly for the long term though, is to assess foot position.
 If it is found that a fault in the foot is to blame for the shortened calf muscles, it should be fixed by way of a functional orthotic device.
 The alternative is to need to do the stretches forever to keep the pain away.